Edythe Broad: The Broad

 Broad was involved in selecting Elizabeth Diller to be the architect for The Broad, the art museum that opened in 2015, via an architectural competition.

 In February 2015, a public preview of a special installation attracted some 3,500 visitors while the museum was still under construction.
-The museum opened by Broad and her husband on Sunday, September 20, 2015.
+The museum was opened by Broad and her husband on September 20, 2015.

 She is featured on the audio guide for the museum.

 Music

 Broad is a notable patron of classical music and opera, and is close friends with Plácido Domingo.
 The creation of the music venues the Broad Stage (the performing arts centre at Santa Monica College) and the Edye (an adjacent black box performance space) are credited to her.
 The Broads donated $6 million to the Los Angeles Opera to bring Richard Wagner's opera cycle Der Ring des Nibelungen to Los Angeles for the 2009–10 season.
 In June 2013, the Broads gave $7 million to continue funding the Eli and Edythe Broad general director at LA Opera.